How To Get Help & Heal From Emotional Abuse

 Emotional Abuse: Anger vs. Control

-Emotional abuse goes beyond anger, arguments, and yelling at your partner.
+Emotional abuse goes beyond anger, arguments, and yelling.
 While anger issues should certainly be addressed, it’s important to look for the distinctions between anger and abuse.

 Anger is a natural emotion, rooted in hurt or injustice.
-Expressing anger is appropriate, as long as we don’t do it in a way that tears down people we love and treats them with deliberate cruelty.
+Expressing anger is appropriate, as long as we don’t do it in a way that tears down people we love or treat them with deliberate cruelty.

 Licensed Professional Counselor Andrea Matthews explains the difference:

-While we see many cases of emotional abuse in marriages and dating relationships, it can occur in any close relationship with a friend or family member, too.
-Often that closeness is what leads to a distorted need for control on the part of the abuser.
+While we see many cases of emotional abuse in romantic relationships, it can occur in any close relationship with a friend or family member, too.

 Examples of Emotional Abuse